moments matter

-It's not surprising to hear the sound of music at The Palms of Largo, a senior living campus in Largo, Florida.
-After all, most people enjoy music – whether it's for entertainment or recreation – and the residents of The Palms of Largo are no exception.
-Yet, many of them belong to a musical group called the Tremble Clefs for a completely different reason: to help with their Parkinson's symptoms.
+As April marks Parkinson's Awareness Month, it's the perfect time to highlight innovative programs that help individuals manage their symptoms.
+It's not surprising to hear the sound of music at The Palms of Largo, a senior living campus in Largo, FL, managed by The Goodman Group.
+Most people enjoy music–whether it's for entertainment or recreation–many residents of The Palms of Largo are no exception.
+A number of them belong to a musical group called the Tremble Clefs for a completely different reason: to help with their Parkinson's symptoms.

-The Tremble Clefs are a singing group that meets twice a month under the guidance of Leah, the Parkinson's and Stroke Support Group Facilitator at Cypress Palms (an assisted living community on the campus).
-With the help of speech-language pathologist Tiffany and pianist Bryan, their two-hour sessions mix music, therapy, and community.
+The Tremble Clefs are a singing group that meets twice a month under the guidance of Leah E., the Parkinson's and stroke support group facilitator at Cypress Palms, an assisted living community on the campus.
+With the help of speech-language pathologist Tiffany and pianist Bryan, their two-hour sessions mix music, therapy and community.

 How Music Helps

-"Parkinson's has a negative effect on the vocal cords, larynx, and muscles in the throat," Leah says.
+"Parkinson's has an effect on the vocal cords, larynx, and muscles in the throat," Leah says.
 "The voice becomes softer and softer and hard to hear.
 We're trying to prevent that."

 Research Proves It